poplatek/shaftlog/README.md

 The synchronization uses HTTP and WebDAV as a protocol.
 For each file, the file size on the server is queried with a standard HEAD request on the path.
-Any missing data is then sent in chunks by doing a PUT request with a Content-Range header specifying the byte range to be appended to the file.
+Any missing data is then sent in chunks by doing a PUT requests with a Content-Range header specifying the byte range to be appended to the file.
 The server is a special purpose web server that allows only HEAD and PUT requests and enforces that PUT requests can only append to files and never overwrite existing data.
 The protocol has been tested to be compatible with standard Apache WebDAV implementation, even though it would be unsuitable for actual use.
+All files are synchronized independently of each other, and normal HTTP persistent connections are used to ensure that the server is not overwhelmed by new connections.

 Caveats
 -------